At first, you have to specify which PDF Documents you would like to update pdf metadata.

 Another easy way to add PDF Documents is to drag and drop them on the application window.

-After having selected for which PDF Documents you want to set their metadata, you have to enter the metadata values.
+After having selected for which PDF Documents you want to update pdf metadata, you have to enter the metadata values.

 Check which metadata values you want to be changed and then enter the value in the textbox that is on the right.